noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-02-primer_designing_protocol.md

 #### **4. Sequence extract for primer design**
 -	Open Primer3web - https://primer3.ut.ee/
--	From the word document, copy a sequence segment of ~1000 bases from the result that you chose, and paste it into the window
+-	From the word document, copy a sequence segment of ~1000 bases from the result that you chose, and paste it into the window.

+**NOTE: Primer3 should receive a single clean DNA sequence.
+Make sure you are not pasting a ClustalW alignment with gaps, stars, spaces, or multiple species**
 -	Press "Pick Primers" - you get the output of the primer you designed.

 **Figure 5: Paste the sequense into the open window**